 - Previous year’s total

-- All employee data listed by location, job category, race/ethnicity, and gender
+- All employee demographic information listed by location, job, gender, ethnicity, and race categories

 - Date of payroll periods used